LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-attributes.rst

 .. admonition:: Question

-   True/False: Attributes go below the class definition, but above the method signature.
+   True/False: Routing attributes go below the class definition, but above the method signature.

    a.
 True